A Walk around the World

 If you want to know more about this adventure, then a good start point is The Walk page.

 You can also be a part of this thing, either in person or online, and help me make a success of it.
 If you’re interested, see the Get Involved page.

 And all my wonderful supports on Patreon can find their goodies in the Patreon Zone.

 Frequently Asked Questions

 Are you going to … ?

 I don’t know.
 Well, actually, I might, but only to begin with.
-I’m starting from Port St Mary on the Isle of Man.
-And, with the city element of the walk, I plan a jaunt right across Manchester, Birmingham and London.
-And then Brussels, Cologne, Frankfurt, Nuremberg, Linz, definitely Graz (many friends live there), Zagreb, Sarajevo and Istanbul.
+I started from Port St Mary on the Isle of Man and walked scross Manchester, Birmingham and London.
+And then took the ferry to France and walked to Brussels.
+Onward from there, I’m hoping to see Cologne, Frankfurt, Nuremberg, Linz, definitely Graz (many friends live there), Zagreb, Sarajevo and Istanbul.
 Beyond that, for now at least, it’s sketchy.
 Get in touch if you have a recommendation or want to join me somewhere.

 How many miles a day do you walk?